kenxwagner/DisneyWorld2021/README.md

 the most magical place on earth!

 </div>
 We stayed at Parkway International Resort.
+We had 2 bedrooms, two full bathrooms, a full kitchen and a washer and dryer.
 </body>

 </html>